 Water sensitive design should be applied to drains through clay pans.
 The practicality of filling in some drains such as adjacent to the southern portion of the Brixton St wetlands to retain integrity of wetland function as recommended by V & C Semeniuk Research Group (2001) should be investigated.
-The existing drainage system at the greater Brixton St wetland complex should be further assessed for functional importance and opportunities to improve natural values explored.

-Changes to hydrology that may result in alterations to the natural hydrological regime of the clay pans, groundwater levels and subsequent increase or decrease in run-off, salinity, or pollution should be avoided and opportunities to improve the natural values of the ecological community through hydrology should be explored.
+Changes to hydrology that may result in changes to the natural hydrological regime of the clay pans, groundwater levels and subsequent increase or decrease in run-off, salinity, or pollution should be avoided.

-Appropriate buffers should be determined on a case-by-case basis using regional as well as local scale hydrological data and applied to developments.
+Appropriate buffers should be determined on a case-by-case basis on local scale hydrological data and applied to developments.
 This will assist in protecting surface water quality and levels and potentially groundwater sources if relevant.
-Consideration should be given to the potential establishment of regional scale buffers for particularly important occurrences of the ecological community.

-Responsibility : Department of Parks and Wildlife (Swan, South West, Midwest and Wheatbelt Regions Moora, Swan Coastal, Perth Hills, Wellington and Blackwood Districts, SCB)
+Responsibility: Department of Parks and Wildlife (Swan, South West, Midwest and Wheatbelt Regions Moora, Swan Coastal, Perth Hills, Wellington and Blackwood Districts, SCB)

 Cost: \$20,000 per year

 Completion date: Ongoing